More Lessons for Geometry

 Once we understand the trigonometric functions sine, cosine, and tangent, we are ready to learn how to use inverse trigonometric functions to find the measure of the angle the function represents.
 Inverse trigonometric functions, found on any standard scientific or graphing calculator, are a vital part of trigonometry and will be encountered often in Calculus.

-This video shows how to use inverse trigonometric functions to find an angle with a given trigonometric value and how to use inverse trigonometric functions to solve a right triangle.
+How to use inverse trigonometric functions to find an angle with a given trigonometric value and how to use inverse trigonometric functions to solve a right triangle?

 Find missing Angles - Using Inverse Sine, Cosine, Tangent